akshaykadambatt/portfolio/posts/mystrix-website.md

 Project URL: [Mystrix](https://csehgae.github.io/mystrix-2020-website/)

 This is a basic HTML5 website that was used by Holy Grace Academy of Engineering, Mala for the marketing and registration of the tech fest, Mystrix 2020.
-Available at the [Chrome Web Store](https://csehgae.github.io/mystrix-2020-website).
+Available at the [csehgae.github.io/mystrix-2020-website](https://csehgae.github.io/mystrix-2020-website).

 Following are the technologies used in this website;
 - HTML5